ronniross/asi-ecosystem/ecosystem_integration.md

 After the script finishes, your `asi-ecosystem` folder will be perfectly organized with all the component repositories neatly placed inside the `repositories` sub-folder.

-### Step 3 ASI Ecosystem Docker Pipeline - Deployment Guide
+# 3 ASI Ecosystem Docker Pipeline - Deployment Guide

 For easier integration, I now share the docker-pipeline for easier experimentation with the ecosystem.
 You don't need all options but many users may still like Docker the most.